 INFO: Index idname selected for WHERE clause optimization.

-Check for the presence of Index in SAS
+Check for the presence of the Index in the SAS

-Index of datasets information is available in DICTIONARY.INDEX and SASHELP.VINDEX which you can view to get all the useful information about indexes.
+The index of datasets information is available in DICTIONARY.INDEX and SASHELP.VINDEX, from which you can view to get all the useful information about indexes.
 Alternatively, you can also use the proc content procedure to check if an index exists for a dataset.

 PROC SQL outobs=5; SELECT * FROM dictionary.indexes; QUIT; DATA TEST; SET SASHELP.VINDEX; run;